-Net percolation is limited by taking advantage of the store-and-release properties of the onemeter thick non-compacted layer.
+Net percolation is limited by taking advantage of the store-and-release properties of the one-meter thick non-compacted layer.
 Infiltrating water is stored within the cover system so it can be subsequently released via transpiration and evaporation.
 A store-and-release system uses the variability in timing, volume, and intensity of precipitation events to take advantage of available evaporative energy during summer.
+Additionally, the compacted layers form a barrier-type cover system which limits net percolation by reducing the hydraulic conductivity within the layer.